lim-wen-qi/chord-quest-vr/README.md

 ## User Testing

-User testing was conducted to evaluate the VR experience, including puzzle interactions, controls, locomotion comfort, and overall usability.
+User testing was conducted to evaluate puzzle interactions, controls, navigation, and overall usability of the VR experience.

-Feedback from testing was used to assess how effectively players could navigate the environment and interact with the musical challenges.
+The project also considered VR comfort through the use of teleport locomotion.
+Testing highlighted that a more detailed evaluation of simulator discomfort and locomotion comfort would be valuable in future iterations.

 ## Project Context